TEGE56/PlaytimeTrackerTGE/README.md

 ## Features

 - Track individual player playtime with precision.
-- View your own or others' playtime using simple commands.
+- View your own or others playtime using simple commands.
 - Display the top 10 players sorted by playtime.
 - Add, set, or reset playtime manually for players.
 - **AFK time is not counted towards playtime**, and AFK detection settings are configurable.